Which city is cheaper, Portland, Maine or Atlantic City?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Portland, Maine and Atlantic City are popular destinations to visit in the summer with plenty of activities.
+The beaches and the family-friendly experiences are the main draw to Atlantic City this time of year.
 Also, many travelers come to Portland, Maine for the beaches, the hiking, and the family-friendly experiences.

 In July, Atlantic City is generally a little warmer than Portland, Maine.
-Temperatures in Atlantic City average around 75°F (24°C), and Portland, Maine stays around 69°F (20°C).
+Daily temperatures in Atlantic City average around 75°F (24°C), and Portland, Maine fluctuates around 69°F (20°C).

 It's quite sunny in Portland, Maine.
 The sun comes out a lot this time of the year in Atlantic City.
 Atlantic City usually receives around the same amount of sunshine as Portland, Maine during summer.
 Atlantic City gets 273 hours of sunny skies, while Portland, Maine receives 282 hours of full sun in the summer.